Lesser celandine - Your survival vitamin boost in spring (but beware)

 Conclusion: A Little Hero with an Expiration Date

-The lesser celandine is a fantastic example of the treasures that grow right at our doorstep.
+The lesser celandine is a fantastic example of the treasures that grow right in front of our doorstep.
 An early source of vitamin C, a potential survival snack, and a teacher in terms of nature observation.
-But as with many things in the wild, knowledge is power – and safety.
+But as with many things in the wilderness, knowledge is power – and safety.

 So, keep your eyes open in spring, enjoy the green carpets, but remember the golden rule: